 Steps:

-- Starting with, choose a cell to apply the formula.
-Here I have selected cell (D7) as we are taking 3 intervals to get out the moving range value.
+- Choose a cell to apply the formula.
+Here, I have selected cell (D7) as we take 3 intervals to get out the moving range value.

 =AVERAGE(C5:C7)